IBM/CodeEngine/experimental/serverless-fleets/tutorials/inferencing/README.md

 Duration: 1 hour
 ```

-The tutorial consists of 30 cookbooks which are devided into 3 batches each containing 10 cookbooks.
-Defining the tasks as batches of 10 cookbooks is improving the efficiency by reducing overhead of loading the LLM into the GPU.
+The tutorial consists of 30 recipes which are devided into 3 batches each containing 10 recipes.
+Defining the tasks as batches of 10 recipes is improving the efficiency by reducing overhead of loading the LLM into the GPU.
 The Serverless Fleet is launched with 3 tasks to process the 3 batches on a single GPU.
 However, the 3 tasks could simply distributed across 3 different GPUs in order to accelerate the computation.
 Of-course the batch size, number of batches and the number of GPUs is only limited by actual available capacity.

 Key steps covered in the tutorial:
 1. Upload the recipes and batches to COS